Arrow icon Map icon Park Map

 Imagine building an aquifer out of icecream and then eating the result!

-This is just one of the fun-filled and engaging activities that students can participate in at the 2024 Children’s Gnangara Groundwater Festival at Whiteman Park.
+This is just one of the fun-filled and engaging activities that students can participate in at the 2025 Children’s Gnangara Groundwater Festival at Whiteman Park.

 Our Festival provides an opportunity for Western Australian middle and upper primary school students and their teachers to come together on a designated day with a specific focus to learn more about water, groundwater, sustainability and other related environmental topics.
-Nearly 20,000 students from schools across the metropolitan and wheatbelt region have attended the Festival since the first event was held in 2002.
+Over 20,000 students from schools across the metropolitan and wheatbelt region have attended the Festival since the first event was held in 2002.

 Whiteman Park offers a distinctive venue for the Festival because it relies 100% on groundwater for its own water supplies and protects the southern edge of the Gnangara Water Mound, the largest groundwater source in WA, above which the Park sits.